dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Integration - Event Handlers:</mark>

-Finally, if you are considering releasing your custom view for others to use you may wish to implement event handlers and event listeners
+Finally, if you are considering releasing your custom view for others to use you may wish to implement event handlers and event listeners:
 - Prevents the need for other developers to access your source code
 - Gives them the minimum required effort to integrate your view into their own application
 - Won’t cover here but easy enough to implement